 Special STAR Eligibility Rules for Seniors, Residents of Cooperative Apartments, Manufactured Home Parks, Surviving spouses, Nursing Homes, Trusts and Life Estates

-Cooperative apartments and manufactured home parks - If you reside in this type of property, file a STAR application with your local assessor.
+If you reside in this type of property, you may be eligible for a STAR benefit.

-Nursing home residents - If you own your home, you're eligible for Basic or Enhanced STAR, as long as no one other than the co-owner(s) or spouse resides there.
+If you own your home, you're eligible for Basic or Enhanced STAR, as long as no one other than the co-owner or spouse resides there.

-Life estates - Under a life estate, one party has a "life tenancy" (ownership for the rest of his or her life) and another party will become the owner after the life tenant dies.
+Under a life estate, one party has a "life tenancy" (ownership for the rest of his or her life) and another party will become the owner after the life tenant dies.
 For exemption purposes, the life tenant is deemed to own the property; so STAR eligibility is based on the life tenant's qualifications.